-- (1) "4-10 schedule" means a work schedule of not more than four (4) consecutive ten (10) hour shifts followed by not less than seventy-two (72) hours off duty. - (2) "5-8 schedule" means a work schedule of not more than five (5) consecutive eight (8) hour shifts of work followed by not less than forty-eight (48) hours off duty. - (3) "Irregular work schedule" means a work schedule including one or both weekend days. - (4) "Flexible schedule" means a mutually agreed upon regular and ongoing schedule which varies the number of hours worked on a daily basis, but not necessarily each day, and/or a work schedule in which the starting and stopping times vary on a daily basis, but not necessarily each day, and/or in which the days of work are not consecutive.
-Employees working a flexible schedule that are subject to overtime under this Agreement shall be compensated for such overtime in accordance with provisions under 13.6 (b) (3) only.
+- (a) "4-10 schedule" means a work schedule of not more than four (4) consecutive ten (10) hour shifts followed by not less than seventy-two (72) hours off duty, subject to schedule changes as provided by this Article. - (b) "5-8 schedule" means a work schedule of not more than five (5) consecutive eight (8) hour shifts of work followed by not less than forty-eight (48) hours off duty, subject to schedule changes as provided by this Article. - (c) "Irregular work schedule" means a work schedule including one or both weekend days. - (d) "Flexible schedule" means a mutually agreed upon regular and ongoing schedule which varies the number of hours worked on a daily basis, but not necessarily each day, and/or a work schedule in which the starting and stopping times vary on a daily basis, but not necessarily each day, and/or in which the days of work are not consecutive.
+Employees working a flexible schedule that are subject to overtime under this Agreement shall be compensated for such overtime in accordance with provisions under 13.7(b).

 For non FLSA exempt employees working an approved flexible schedule, employees will be required to meet their scheduled hours every week and employees may not "carry over" hours into the next work week.
 This language will not be used as a means to avoid or create overtime.